Environmental

 AirWare Gdansk

-Exploiting results of the SUTRA project, an on-line version of the AirWare set of models and data management tools is being implemented for the three city area of Gdansk, Soboth and Gdynia in Poland; the project is part of the new E!3266 WEBAIR proposal.
+Exploiting results of the SUTRA project, an on-line version of the AirWare set of models and data management tools is being implemented for the three city area of Gdansk, Sopot and Gdynia in Poland; the project is part of the new E!3266 WEBAIR proposal.

 The on-line system includes historical as well as real-time hourly meteorological and air quality monitoring data, air quality models for regular, hourly runs (including data assimilation strategies), regular forecasts (48 hour horizon), and tools for scenario analysis.